Logo KuWohl

 Duration

-A cycle of 9 meetings, each lasting 3 hours including a 15/20 minute break.
+A cycle of 9 meetings, each lasting 2 hours and 30 minutes, including a 15 minute break.

 Dates